libremonde-org/paper-research-privacy-matrix.org/notes.md

 Riot therefore uses, by default, a for-profit service that has no related privacy policy, sharing Personal Identifiable data with a 3rd-party without informing its users, while relying on the trust of a Matrix.org recommendation.

+### Devices

+Riot is a End-to-End encryption (*E2EE*) capable client. *E2EE* is based on devices, representing the clients from where users connect to Matrix.
+The term *Device* is used for other specifics in Matrix: This section specifically covers *E2EE* devices.

+*E2EE* is a highly-sought feature that allow to encrypt (hide) the content of the events flowing on the network. *E2EE* does not encrypt metadata in Matrix, only what is referred to as `content` .
+Content is what you say.
+Metadata are things like the user who sent it (Matrix ID), the time, its origin (Server ID).
+Matrix.org regularly talks about it [on their blog](https://matrix.org/blog/) and, while it is not enabled by default, rightfully promotes it as a key feature of Matrix.

+For *E2EE* to work as intended and make sense, users are prompted to validate other users' devices when they talk with them in an encrypted room.
+As people login in and out, devices changes and users need to re-validate which devices they trust where encrypted messages should be sent.

+A *E2EE* device has one directly visible attribute: its name.
+This name can be **optionally** set [during login](https://matrix.org/docs/spec/client_server/r0.5.0#post-matrix-client-r0-login) and [manually later on]() by the user.
+In Riot, if you are to click on a user avatar, or click on a Matrix ID in a message, the right panel will show the user profile including its devices and their names.
+There is no restriction on getting the devices list, and a user can see the devices list of any other user on the network [if their respective servers can communicate](https://matrix.org/docs/spec/server_server/r0.1.2#get-matrix-federation-v1-user-devices-userid).

+By default Riot sets the device name to contain some or all of these attributes:

+- If Web, Desktop or Smartphone.
+- The URL where it is hosted and the browser used (if applicable).
+- The system name.
+- The smartphone model (if applicable).

+Given the default name set by Riot on login, and the lack of restriction on fetching the *E2EE* device names list, **users who do not change their device names are exposing those attributes for anyone to query, track and process.
+In the case of the URL, more information could be gathered, like the default configuration of Riot for sensitive services like the Identity Server of the user.**

+**Riot does not inform the user or request consent before using sensitive information to set a device name, even if the device name is optional.
+It also does not recommend changing the device name on first use or after login.
+Because *E2EE* is currently disabled by default, users do not get to validate devices and see those names either, which could help them being informed on the matter.**

 ### Welcome Bot

 One of the other default settings is a Matrix ID for the Welcome Bot feature.
 This feature automatically creates a direct chat with an automated program controlling a Matrix user, allowing a user without prior Matrix experience to ask questions and get useful links.
 The Matrix ID of the user is `@riot-bot:matrix.org`.
 Upon inviting the user, a request will be made by the user Homeserver to the `matrix.org` Homeserver, allowing the collection of the following information: